Skip to main content

 S-Corp election is one of the largest tax savings opportunities for profitable landscaping businesses.
 The break-even typically sits at $60,000 to $80,000 in net profit.
 Below $50,000, annual compliance costs of $2,000 to $7,000 for payroll processing, the 1120-S return, NJ CBT minimum tax, workers' comp, and the NJ annual report consume most SE tax savings.
 At $100,000 net profit with a $60,000 reasonable salary, gross SE tax savings are approximately $4,950, but after compliance costs of $4,000 to $5,000 the net benefit is marginal.
 At $150,000 or more in net profit, savings consistently reach $6,000 to $8,000 net.
 Important: there is no IRS-approved ratio or safe harbor for reasonable compensation.
 The 60/40 rule is an industry myth.
 Hands-on owner-operators who work on crews command higher reasonable salaries because the IRS views them as performing both management and physical labor.
 At $500,000 in revenue, owner-operator salary ranges of $65,000 to $90,000 are supportable using BLS data for NJ first-line supervisors of landscaping workers (SOC code 37-1012).

-The QBI deduction under Section 199A is now permanent under the OBBBA, and landscaping is not a Specified Service Trade or Business, so the full 20% deduction applies without income cap.
-Above the threshold, QBI is limited to the greater of 50% of W-2 wages or 25% of W-2 wages plus 2.5% of UBIA of qualified property.
+The QBI deduction under Section 199A is now permanent under the OBBBA, and landscaping is not a Specified Service Trade or Business, so the full 20% deduction applies without the SSTB income cap.
+A new $400 minimum QBI deduction applies when QBI exceeds $1,000.
+Above the income threshold, QBI is limited to the greater of 50% of W-2 wages or 25% of W-2 wages plus 2.5% of UBIA of qualified property.
 Landscaping businesses with significant equipment basis benefit substantially from the UBIA component.
 The NJ Pass-Through Business Alternative Income Tax (BAIT) under N.J.S.A.
-54A:12 remains a powerful SALT workaround even after the OBBBA raised the SALT cap to $40,000.
+54A:12 remains a powerful SALT workaround even after the OBBBA raised the SALT cap to $40,000 (through 2029).
 Under BAIT, the entity pays tax at rates of 5.675% on the first $250,000, 6.52% on $250,000 to $1,000,000, and 10.9% over $1,000,000, all fully deductible at the federal level.
 For a landscaping S-Corp with $200,000 in NJ income, BAIT generates approximately $2,700 in federal savings at the 24% marginal rate.
+BAIT is most valuable for owners whose MAGI exceeds $500,000 (where the SALT cap phases down) or who have total state/local tax obligations exceeding $40,000.

 The fuel tax credit on Form 4136 is real money that most landscapers never claim.
 The IRS specifically states that gasoline used to power lawn mowers and chain saws in a landscaping business qualifies as off-highway business use.
 The credit is $0.183 per gallon for gasoline and $0.243 per gallon for undyed diesel.
 A company using 5,000 gallons of gasoline annually in mowers and equipment generates a $915 refundable credit.
 Qualifying equipment includes commercial mowers, chainsaws, skid steers, generators, wood chippers, stump grinders, and leaf blowers.
 However, improper fuel tax credit claims appeared on the IRS Dirty Dozen scam list in 2024 and 2025, so documentation must be airtight: fuel purchase receipts, equipment usage logs, and separate tracking of off-highway versus highway fuel use.